Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Abstract

 \section{Abstract}

-Assuming homogeneous and parallax-free space-times, in the case of thermodynamic equilibrium, we construct the energy-momentum tensor of non-perfect fluids.
-To this end we derive the constitutive equations for energy density, isotropic and anisotropic pressure as well as heat-flux from the respective propagation equations.
-This provides these quantities in closed form, i. e. in terms of the structure constants of the three-dimensional isometry group of homogeneity and, respectively, of the kinematical quantities expansion, rotation and acceleration.
-Using Einstein's equations, the thereby occurring constants of integration can be determined such that one gets bounds on the kinematical quantities and finds a generalized form of the Friedmann equations.
-As a consequence, it is shown that, e. g., for a perfect fluid the Friedmann and G\"odel models can be recovered.
-All this is derived without assuming any equations of state or other specific thermodynamic conditions, and, in principle, allows one to go beyond the standard phase cosmology to describe the transition from phase to phase dynamically.
-The constitutive equations deduced for the class of space-times under consideration point in the direction of extended thermodynamics.
+We determine the energy-momentum tensor of non-perfect fluids in thermodynamic equilibrium.
+To this end, we derive the constitutive equations for energy density, isotropic and anisotropic pressure as well as for heat-flux from the corresponding propagation equations and by drawing on Einstein's equations.
+Following Obukhov at this, we assume the corresponding space-times to be conform-stationary and homogeneous.
+This procedure provides these quantities in closed form, i.e., in terms of the structure constants of the three-dimensional isometry group of homogeneity and, respectively, in terms of the kinematical quantities expansion, rotation and acceleration.
+In particular, we find a generalized form of the Friedmann equations.
+As special cases we recover Friedmann and G\"odel models as well as non-tilted Bianchi solutions with anisotropic pressure.
+All of our results are derived without assuming any equations of state or other specific thermodynamic conditions a priori.
+For the considered models, results in literature are generalized to rotating fluids with dissipative fluxes.